Ranula Under Tongue – Radiology, Treatment at Home, Surgery, Pathology, Excision

 - Salivary Gland Blockage: The most common cause of a ranula is the blockage of a salivary duct.
 When the duct through which saliva drains into the mouth gets obstructed, saliva accumulates, leading to the formation of a cyst.

-- Trauma or Injury: Any form of trauma or injury to the floor of the mouth, whether accidental (like biting the area) or surgical, can result in damage to the salivary gland or its duct, causing saliva leakage into the surrounding tissues and the eventual formation of a ranula.
+- Trauma to the Gland: Damage to the sublingual gland or minor salivary glands can lead to ranula formation.
+Any form of trauma or injury to the floor of the mouth, whether accidental (like biting the area) or surgical, can result in damage to the salivary gland or its duct, causing saliva leakage into the surrounding tissues and the eventual formation of a ranula.

 - Anatomical Variations: Certain individuals might have ducts that are narrower or differently structured, making them more susceptible to blockages and, consequently, ranulas.